 The first step to finding stocks with bullish patterns is to select a set of criteria.
 FinViz offers a range of pre-defined filters and sorting options, enabling traders to quickly narrow their search by sector, industry, market capitalization, and more.
 After selecting the desired criteria, traders can apply the filter to the Finviz screener.

-Once the filter has been applied, traders can then view the results on a chart interface.
-Several stocks may meet the criteria depending on the complexity of their search criteria.
-By clicking on each stock name, traders can open up a chart.
+Once the filter has been applied, traders can view the results on a chart interface.
+Depending on the complexity of their search criteria, several stocks may meet the criteria.
+By clicking on each stock name, traders can open a chart.

 How accurate is a bull flag pattern?